News

 Previous Editions

-This workshop is a continuation of the long running AAMAS series of workshops on adaptive agents, now in its sixteenth year.
+This workshop is a continuation of the long running AAMAS series of workshops on adaptive agents, now in its eighteenth year.
 Previous editions of this workshop may be found at the following urls:

 Program Committee